 “Sleep hygiene refers to recommendations for healthy sleep habits.
 They are things that are generally good for your sleep,” said Baron.

-Good sleep hygiene habits
+Good sleep hygiene and technology habits

 - Establish a regular routine that signals to your body that it’s time to sleep